Asian shares start on cautious note amid rise in COVID-19 cases

 In Asia, all attention will be on official factory activity from China due Wednesday.
 Manufacturing is expected to slow to 50.7 from 51.
 The private sector Caixin Manufacturing PMI will follow later in the week.

-The Dow climbed 0.7% while the tech-heavy Nasdaq dropped 0.06% after holding near the previous session’s record high.
-MSCI’s gauge of stocks across the globe closed at a record high of 721.91.
+The Dow (.DJI) climbed 0.7% while the tech-heavy Nasdaq (.IXIC) dropped 0.06% after holding near the previous session's record high.
+MSCI's gauge of stocks across the globe closed at a record high of 721.91.

 "The Fed is widely expected to advance its communication on tapering during Q3.
 The baseline market expectation is that tapering will start in January and run at US$10 billion per month," ANZ economists said.